danboyce92/Productivity-Tracker-App/README.md

 _For now I will leave the activity card delete button as is.
 But if I want to make it better in the future it would be nicer to have a warning/confirm pop up before the card is fully deleted._

 _On the record card I could associate different categories with different colours_

+_Also need to adjust the record cards to display proper time durations not fractions of hours_

+_Colors are hard coded to specific categories.
+Would be nice if I could change it so there's an option for the user to assign colors to whatever categories they want_